MFlisar/KotPreferences/readmes/module-datastore.md

 The `Storage` is an abstraction to support any storage implementation.
 The `storage-datastore` module provides an implementation based on the [Android JetPack DataStore](https://developer.android.com/topic/libraries/architecture/datastore).

-This module is placed inside the `storage-datastore` artifact and can simple be used like following:
+This module is placed inside the `storage-datastore` artifact and can simply be used like following:

 #### Android/iOS Implementation